MDX policies for mobile productivity apps for iOS

 Controls default verbosity of the mobile productivity app diagnostic logging facility.
 Each level includes levels of lesser values.
 Range of possible levels includes:

 - 4 - Informational messages

 - 5 - Detailed informational messages

 - 6 through 15 - Debug levels 1 through 10

 Limits the number of log files retained by the mobile productivity app diagnostic logging facility before rolling over.
 Minimum is 2.
 Maximum is 8.
 Default value is 2.

 Limits the size in MB of the log files retained by the mobile productivity app diagnostic logging facility before rolling over.
 Minimum is 1 MB.
 Maximum is 5 MB.
 Default value is 2 MB.

 Center point longitude

 Longitude (X coordinate) of the center point of point/radius geofence in which the app is constrained to operate.
 When operated outside the configured geofence, the app remains locked.

-Should be expressed in signed degrees format (DDD.dddd), for example “-31.9635”.
-West longitudes should be prefaced with a minus sign.
+The value must be expressed in signed degrees format (DDD.dddd), for example “-31.9635”.
+West longitudes must be prefaced with a minus sign.
 Default value is 0.